Excessive heat rolls east, bakes much of central, eastern US

 Many municipalities announced plans to open cooling centers, including in Chicago, where officials started alerting residents Monday about where they could find relief from the heat.
 The city plans to open six community service centers on Tuesday and Wednesday and said in a news release that people could also cool off in 75 public libraries in the city.

 The city stepped up efforts to respond to heat waves after more than 700 people, many of them elderly, died in a 1995 heat wave.
-The effort also comes after three women died in a senior housing facility during a brief heat wave last month, raising about the city’s ability to respond to brutally hot weather.
+The effort also comes after three women died in a senior housing facility during a brief heat wave last month, raising concerns about the city’s ability to respond to brutally hot weather.

 In North Carolina’s Mecklenburg County, which includes Charlotte, the local government opened cooling stations and the area transit system was offering free rides to some of the locations.